 Investing in rural people in China

 In 1981, IFAD became one of the first international donors to finance operations in China.
-IFAD is the only one of China’s development partners dedicated exclusively to reducing poverty and increasing food and nutrition security in rural areas.
+To date, IFAD is the only one of China’s development partners dedicated exclusively to reducing poverty and increasing food and nutrition security in rural areas.

 IFAD’s early support was geared toward increasing food security, with interventions that increased production, built assets and improved infrastructure.
 Over time, IFAD’s support has progressively shifted towards enhancing income opportunities and increasing resilience, with an emphasis on improving rural people’s access to markets, strengthening value chains and promoting more inclusive financial services.